 Ten baggers are mostly used to describe stocks that grow tenfold within a given time frame.
-For an investor to benefit from a 10 bagger investment, they must stick to the investment for a long period, which can run to several years or decades.
+For an investor to benefit from a 10 bagger, they usually must stick with the investment for a long time.

 Peter Lynch’s Ten Bagger Investments

-Lynch’s book, first published in 1989, documented his journey as the manager of the Fidelity Magellan Fund, which he headed from 1977 to 1990.
+Lynch’s book, first published in 1989, documented his journey as the manager of the Fidelity Magellan Fund.
 Lynch grew the fund’s investments from $18 million to over to $19 billion during his tenure.
 The growth translated into an annual rate of return of 29.9%.

-When choosing the stocks to invest in, Lynch relied on two main criteria.
+When choosing stocks to invest in, Lynch relied on two main criteria.
 First, he invested in stocks with a price-earnings ratio below the industry mean.
-The American investor also considered stocks with high earnings per share but below 50%.
+He also considered stocks with high earnings per share that fell below the mean.
 He gave Wal-Mart as an example of a ten bagger investment.
-He argued that investors who initially bought Wal-Mart’s stocks when the company went public would’ve earned 30 times their initial investment.
+Lynch noted that investors who bought Wal-Mart’s stock when the company went public would’ve earned 30 times their initial investment.

-When selecting an investment with the possibility of growing into a tenbagger investment, there are several attributes that an investor should consider:
+When seeking a potential ten bagger investment, there are several attributes that an investor should look for:

 The base effect

-In a closed economy, a large company tends to grow at a slower rate compared to a small company operating in the same economy.
-Usually, a large company cannot grow beyond the economy as a whole, and as it becomes bigger, the growth rate grows slowly up to a certain point when it becomes stagnant.
-When investors put their money in an already large company, there are slimmer chances of the investments growing tenfold as compared to a small company.
+In a closed economy, a large company tends to grow at a slower rate than a small company operating in the same economy.
+Usually, a large company cannot grow beyond the economy as a whole.
+As it becomes bigger, the growth rate grows slowly up to a certain point, after which it becomes stagnant.
+When investors put their money into an already large company, there are slimmer chances of the investment growing tenfold.

-On the other hand, investing in small-cap stocks or early-stage companies offers a high probability of growing into a 10 bagger, as long as they continue being profitable.
+Investing in small-cap stocks or early-stage companies offers a higher probability of acquiring a 10 bagger.

 An investor must consider how much the stocks of a company are worth and their chances of growth in the future.
-The ideal stocks for investment are those that are lowly priced or little known, but they with the potential to increase in value.
-However, if an investor purchases shares at a high cost, they are unlikely to get a high return on their investment because the stocks were expensive from the start.
+Ideal stocks for investment are those that are low-priced or little known, but with high potential to increase in value.
+If an investor purchases shares at a high cost, they are unlikely to get a high return because the stocks were already expensive when purchased.

-For example, if an investor invests in the stocks of a new technology company that is priced at $10 and the company is projected to grow at 30% each year in the next five years, it means that the company’s stocks are highly likely to grow past the $100 mark into a tenbagger in the future.
+For example, consider an investor who buys the $10 stock of a new technology company that is projected to grow 30% annually for the next five years.
+This means that the company’s stock is likely to eventually pass the $100 mark, becoming a ten bagger.

 Fair operating environment

 The backbone of a multi-bagger is a good business operating environment.
-The business needs to operate in a good environment, i.e., fair tax laws, technology solutions, fair competition, etc. for it to enjoy high growth rates.
+The business needs to operate in a good economic environment in order to grow rapidly.
+The ideal environment includes things such as fair tax laws, technology solutions, and fair competition.

 Internally, the business must possess strong underlying fundamentals that act as catalysts for tenfold growth.
-The fundamentals comprise high profitability, optimal debt levels, high growth potential, unique product offering, high barriers to entry, etc. All the characteristics can help propel a company into a ten-bagger within a given time frame.
+The fundamentals comprise high profitability, optimal debt levels, high growth potential, and unique product offerings.
+All these characteristics can help propel a company into a ten bagger within a given time frame.

 Three Principles in Finding 10 Bagger Stocks

-There are several principles that investors can take into account when shopping for stocks that generate massive returns on the original investment.
+Here are three principles investors can apply to help generate massive returns on investment.

-As an investor, it pays to start small because small cap stocks see more opportunities for growth compared to large-cap stocks.
-For example, Apple Inc. is one of the largest companies that dominate the stock market.
+It pays to start small.
+Small cap stocks see more opportunities for growth, as compared to large-cap stocks.
+For example, Apple Inc. is now one of the largest companies that dominate the stock market.
 Its market cap is almost $1 trillion (as of 2018).
-For the company to be a ten bagger, its market cap would need to hit $9 trillion.
+For the company to be a ten bagger, its market cap would need to hit $10 trillion.

 Diversify your investments

 Stocks that deliver ten bagger results are difficult to find, and they take a lot of effort and betting on chances.
-Owning multiple stocks of high growth companies helps spread the risks and increase the chances of some of the investments growing into multi-baggers.
-For example, if an investor conducts thorough market research and chooses 20 small but high potential stocks to invest in, there is a likelihood that there will be one or more stocks that will deliver tenbagger returns in the future.
+Owning multiple stocks of high growth companies helps reduce the risks and increase the chances of some of the investments growing into multi-baggers.
+For example, if an investor conducts thorough market research and chooses 20 small, high potential stocks to invest in, there is a likelihood that one or more of the stocks will deliver tenbagger returns in the future.

-Venture capitalists use the technique above when investing in startup companies – where they invest in multiple high potential companies that offer higher chances of bringing massive returns to offset others that end up collapsing before recouping their initial investment.
+Venture capitalists use the technique above when investing in startup companies.
+They invest in multiple high potential companies that offer chances of bringing massive returns to offset other investments that don’t pay off.

 Longer holding periods provide greater gains

-While it is possible for an investment to grow tenfold within a year or two, most stocks experience such returns within an average period of ten years.
-For small companies that are starting out, the initial years are crucial to propel the companies into the league of large companies within a decade or more.
+While it is possible for an investment to grow tenfold within a year or two, most stocks only experience such returns within an average period of ten years.
+For small companies that are starting out, the initial years are crucial to propel the companies into the league of large companies within a decade.

 Therefore, for investors to benefit from massive returns, they must be willing to hold on to the stocks for a long time.
-An investor is unlikely to get a 10 bagger if they sell the investment at 20%, 50% or 100% return.
-If the investment managed to double or triple, it means that it offers higher chances of growing tenfold.
+An investor is unlikely to get a 10 bagger if they sell the investment just a few months after buying it.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: